Is there a course requirement to become a Certified Scrum Trainer® (CST®)?

 Is co-training with a current CST a requirement or optional?

-Co-training with a current CST is not required but highly recommended.
+Co-training with an active CST is not required but highly recommended.
 Successful applicants have found co-training to be an invaluable experience when piloting their course materials and practicing their facilitation style in a real-world context.
 Please note that you must hold an active CSP-SM or CSP-PO certification to begin co-training with current CSTs.
 We recommend creating relationships with active CSTs in an organic manner, by networking at events and creating natural connections with the Scrum Alliance Guides community.
 Any active CST open to co-training will have indicated their intention on their Scrum Alliance profile.

 Can I apply to become a CST if I’m already a trainer for a different Scrum-certifying body?